West Palm Beach, Florida: History

-On November 5, 1894, 78 people met at the "Calaboose" (the first jail and police station located at Clematis St. and Poinsettia, now Dixie Hwy.) and passed a motion to incorporate the Town of West Palm Beach in what was then Dade County (now Miami-Dade County).
+The city was incorporated on November 5, 1894.
 This made West Palm Beach the first incorporated municipality in Dade County and in South Florida.
 The town council quickly addressed the building codes, and the tents and shanties were replaced by brick, brick veneer, and stone buildings.
 The city grew steadily during the 1890s and the first two decades of the 20th century; most residents were engaged in the tourist industry and related services or winter vegetable market and tropical fruit trade.
 In 1909, the Florida legislature formed Palm Beach County and West Palm Beach became its county seat.
 In 1916, a new neoclassical courthouse was opened.
 It has been painstakingly restored to its original condition and is now a local history museum.

-The city grew rapidly in the 1920s as part of the Florida land boom.
+The city grew rapidly as part of the 1920s Florida land boom.
 The population of West Palm Beach quadrupled from 1920 to 1927, and all kinds of businesses and public services grew along with it.
 Many landmark structures and preserved neighborhoods were constructed during this period.
 Originally, Flagler intended his Florida East Coast Railway to have its terminus in West Palm, but after the area experienced a deep freeze, he chose to extend the railroad to Miami instead.

 The land boom was already faltering when the city was devastated by the 1928 Okeechobee hurricane.
 The Depression years of the 1930s were a quiet time for the area, which saw slight population growth and property values lower than during the 1920s.
 The city only recovered with the onset of World War II, which saw the construction of Palm Beach Air Force Base, which brought thousands of military personnel to the city.
 The base was vital to the allied war effort, as it provided an excellent training facility and had unparalleled access to North Africa for a North American city.
 Also during World War II, German U-boats sank two dozen merchant ships and oil tankers off the coast of West Palm Beach.
 Nearby Palm Beach was under blackout conditions to minimize night visibility to German U-boats.